whg-training/statistics-course/3_Statistical_modelling_II:Bayesian_analysis/README.md

 Statistical modelling II: Bayesian analysis
 =====================================

-MODULE AIM:
-The aim of the module is to ensure that the students familiarise with the principles of Bayesian statistics and of Bayesian modelling and that they are able to apply such techniques on real data problems.
+This session will introduce principles of Bayesian analysis and applications to genomic datasets.

 OVERALL MODULE LEARNING OUTCOMES:
 By the end of this module, students should be able to: